Top ClawHub Skills for Developers

 4. AgentMail

 AgentMail gives your AI agent its own functional email address.
-Agents can send notifications, read incoming support tickets, and even draft replies for human approval.
+Agents can send notifications, read incoming support tickets, and draft replies for human approval.

 Key Features: